wacncontent/CustomizeTool/removeCommentOutput2/articles/notification-hubs/partner-xamarin-notification-hubs-android-get-started.md

         using Microsoft.Azure.NotificationHubs;

 5. In your `Program` class, add the following method.
-Update the placeholder text with your *DefaultFullSharedAccessSignature* connection string and hub name from the Azure Management Portal.
+Update the placeholder text with your *DefaultFullSharedAccessSignature* connection string and hub name from the [Azure Management Portal].

         private static async void SendNotificationAsync()
         {